All Episodes

 Yeah, yeah, sure.

-Or, once you achieve AI and sentience, you might not be able to dictate anything at all in the long term.
+Okay, so can we take something like the laws of robotics and apply them to AI, or once you achieve AI and sentience, you might not be able to dictate anything at all in the long term?

 How do you feel about that?

-So, I mean, as you know, with Asimov's Law of Robotics, I mean, most of his short stories are centered around these laws.
+So, I mean, as you know, with Asimov's law of robotics, I mean, most of his short stories are centered around these laws.

 And then, although the robot literally respects these laws, things still break down.

-And this is indeed a real problem.
+And that is indeed a real problem.

 So they have a safety team considering future of AI safety.